mrSnow-tr/PortaLink/README.md

 Normally, someone outside your network cannot download it directly.

-PortaLink creates a local HTTP server and exposes that server through a Cloudflare Quick Tunnel:
+Sharelink creates a local HTTP server and exposes that server through a Cloudflare Quick Tunnel:

 ```text
                      YOUR DEVICE